Soybean prices to trade lower today: Angel Commodities

-According to Angel Commodities, NCDEX Oct Soybean closed lower last week due to profit booking by the market participants expecting bumper crop during next season.
+According to Angel Commodities, NCDEX Oct Soybean recover more than 1.5% on Wednesday due to short covering by the market participants and see some fresh buying in Nov delivery contract.

 Angel Commodities' report on Soybean

-NCDEX Oct Soybean closed lower last week due to profit booking by the market participants expecting bumper crop during next season.
+NCDEX Oct Soybean recover more than 1.5% on Wednesday due to short covering by the market participants and see some fresh buying in Nov delivery contract.
+Soybean prices ended 8.9% lower during the last quarter (Jul - Sep).
+Market is expecting bumper crop during next season.
 As per 1 st advance estimate 2018/19, soybean production is forecast about 22.5 % higher at 134 .6 lakh tonnes on year.
-The soybean area in the country up 6.3% at 112.6 lakh ha compared to last year.
-According to the data released by SEA, India's soy meal exports down 32% on year to 59,643 tn in August due to dull demand from major importers.
+The soybean area in the country up 6.3% a t 112.6 lakh ha compared to last year.
+India's soy meal exports down 32% on year to 59,643 tn in August due to dull demand from major importers according to the data released by SEA.
 For Apr - Aug, India's soymeal exports down by 4% on year at 3.72 lakh tonnes.
-However, there is anticipation of good physical demand for crushing ue to expectations over rising exports to China.
+However, there is anticipation of good physical demand for crushing due to expectations over rising exports to China.
 China has shown interest in buying soybean de - oiled cake produced in Maharashtra, which will help soybean prices to rise above MSP.

 Outlook